Verity Crawley: Professional career

 In 2017, Crawley began competing on the PWBA Tour.
 She finished second to Kelly Kulick in the Fountain Valley Open and second in the Greater Detroit Open, falling to her former college teammate Daria Pająk.

 The following year, Crawley had three perfect games on the PWBA Tour.
 She made another bid for her first title at the 2018 PWBA Sonoma County Open, only to lose a high-scoring championship match by two pins to Shannon O'Keefe, 268–266.
-At the 2019 Twin Cities Open, Crawley defeated María Rodríguez and Bryanna Cote, but fell seven pins short to O'Keefe in the title match.
+At the 2019 Twin Cities Open, Crawley defeated Maria José Rodríguez and Bryanna Coté, but fell seven pins short to O'Keefe in the title match.

 In the 2021 PWBA season, Crawley won her first title at the PWBA Greater Nashville Open by topping Daria Pająk in the title match on 12 June.
 She finished the 2021 season tied for most championship round appearances (6) and third in Player of the Year points.

 In 2022, Crawley was named 2022 Female Bowler of the Year by the British Tenpin Bowling Association.

 On 2 June 2023, Crawley won her second PWBA title at the Grand Rapids Classic in Wyoming, Michigan.
 After qualifying as the No. 2 seed, Crawley defeated American Lauren Pate in the semifinals, then posted a 258–189 victory over top seed Birgit Noreiks of Germany.
 As a 2023 title winner, Crawley gained automatic entry into the season-ending PWBA Tour Championship, where she earned the #5 seed for the televised finals after 24 games of qualifying.
 She lost the opening match in the finals, tying #4 seed Erin McCarthy, 268–268 after the standard ten frames, only to lose a one-ball roll-off, 10–6.

 On 4 May 2024, Crawley climbed the ladder from the #5 position to reach the final match of the PWBA Go Bowling!
 Twin Cities Open, but she then lost to top seed Shannon Pluhowsky.
 She earned $10,000 for her runner-up finish.
 In her opening match against Crystal Elliott, Crawley rolled the first 11 strikes, but was denied a perfect game when she got a seven-count on her final shot for a 297 score.

 Crawley had her best finish in a PWBA major in 2025, finishing second at the PWBA Tour Championship.